CiscoISE/terraform-provider-ciscoise/docs/resources/certificate_profile.md

 subcategory: ""
 description: |-
   It manages create, read and update operations on CertificateProfile.
-  This resource allows the client to update a certificate profile.
-    This resource allows the client to create a certificate profile.
+  This resource allows the client to update a certificate profile.This resource allows the client to create a certificate profile.
 ---

 # ciscoise_certificate_profile (Resource)

 It manages create, read and update operations on CertificateProfile.

-  This resource allows the client to update a certificate profile.
+  - This resource allows the client to update a certificate profile.
-  This resource allows the client to create a certificate profile.
+  - This resource allows the client to create a certificate profile.

 ## Example Usage